 The company’s metallurgical coal comes primarily from the mining complexes located in West Virginia whereas its thermal coal comes primarily from Powder River Basis (PRB) located in Wyoming.

-While Arch Resources produces 2 types of coals, its primary focus has been on metallurgical coal.
+While Arch Resources produces 2 types of coal, its primary focus has been on metallurgical coal.

-For thermal coal, the company is currently winding down its mining operations in several mine complexes that produce thermal coal, including the Coal Creek, West Elk and Viper.
+For thermal coal, the company is currently winding down its mining operations in several mine complexes that produce thermal coal, including the Black Thunder, Coal Creek, and West Elk.

 The reason for the closure of several thermal mines is that Arch Resources is transitioning towards steel and metallurgical markets which are reportedly more profitable.

 In addition, the steel and metallurgical markets command a much brighter outlook due to the world’s transition from fossil fuel to green energy.

 For your information, the world needs a lot of steel to drive the green energy revolution, and metallurgical coal is required to make steel.